Skyway Canada is an equal opportunity employer. We strongly support Indigenous employment at all levels.

-Skyway Canada is an equal opportunity employer.
-We strongly support aboriginal employment at all levels.
-Our goal is to contract specific Local Involvement Plans to maximize the contracting and employment participation rates of businesses and residents from the Regional Aboriginal communities in which we work.
+Our goal is to contract specific Local Involvement Plans to maximize the contracting and employment participation rates of businesses and residents from the Regional Indigenous communities in which we work.

-• Establishing employment, education and training opportunities.
+- Establishing employment, education, and training opportunities.

 For more information visit:

-Formed by Skyway and Willow Lake Métis Group, Mâmawi-Sky is an Indigenous-owned provider of technical solutions in the Wood Buffalo region, specializing in scaffolding, insulation and abatement, fireproofing, coatings, and rope access.
-This partnership offers the industrial construction and maintenance industry with a different Indigenous, community-based model for delivering full-service expertise on large-scale projects while contributing economic benefits to the Willow Lake Métis Nation community.
+Willow Lake Métis Group is an Indigenous-owned provider of technical solutions in the Wood Buffalo region, formed in partnership with Skyway.
+The Group specializes in scaffolding, insulation and abatement, fireproofing, coatings, and rope access.

 Sky-Keeper